Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 The conversion has two main steps:

-The original GQA paper[5] showed that this recipe recovers most of the lost quality with about 5% of the original pretraining compute.
+The original GQA paper[5] showed that this recipe reaches quality close to MHA with 5% of the original pretraining compute in its T5.1.1 encoder-decoder experiments.
+The paper also calls out an important limit: it didn't compare decoder-only models or a same-size GQA model trained from scratch.
 For a fresh pretraining run, teams usually bake the desired KV-head pattern into the architecture from day one.
 Uptraining matters when you inherit an older MHA checkpoint and want serving gains without restarting pretraining.

 1def mean_pool_heads(heads: list[list[float]], group_size: int) -> list[list[float]]: